-6.4.1 The most important views looking into, out of and through the conservation area are shown on the character appraisal maps.
-These contribute to the character and setting of the conservation area and care needs to be taken to ensure that these are not lost or compromised by inappropriate development or poorly sited services.

-- Boundaries to plots are traditionally formed by hedgerows, metal estate fencing or picket fencing. - Trees form important backdrops to the settlements. - Large important specimen trees are scattered throughout the area particularly in association with parkland. - Wide verges and enclosed green.
+- 6.4.1 The most important views looking into, out of and through the conservation area are shown on the Character Appraisal map.
+These contribute to the character and setting of the conservation area and care needs to be taken to ensure that these are not lost or compromised by inappropriate development or poorly sited services. - 6.5 Key characteristics - Boundaries to plots are traditionally formed by hedgerows, metal estate fencing or picket fencing. - Trees form important backdrops to the settlements. - Large important specimen trees are scattered throughout the area particularly in association with parkland. - Wide verges and enclosed green.

-PART 7 Other issues affecting the conservation area
+PART 7: Other issues affecting the conservation area